AndrewSav/update-kubectl/README.md

 This script is designed to automate download of kubectl.exe on Windows and putting it on PATH.
-It also helps to make sure that the downloaded version is earlier on the PATH than other instances of kubectl.exe, for example, docker installed kubectl.exe.
+It also helps to make sure that the downloaded version is earlier on the PATH than other instances of kubectl.exe, for example, docker installed kubectl.exe - a common problem.
 Additionally it can optionally downolad and install krew plugin manager for kubectl.

 ## How does it do it?